elibroftw/blog.elijahlopez.ca/content/posts/how-to-install-pixelexperience-rom.md

 Download [platform tools](https://developer.android.com/tools/releases/platform-tools) and extract it to a folder `android/platform-tools`.
 This folder should be added to your PATH environment variable.
 My [Windows guide for adding a directory to Path](content\posts\windows-add-to-PATH-environment-variable.md)

 Open a terminal window in the folder that will contain all android ROM related files.
-For me, this would be "...android\oneplus-6T-fajita".
+For me, this would be `"...android\oneplus-6T-fajita"`.

 To open a terminal window, either search up cmd or windows terminal from Windows search.

 ## Upgrading to the Latest OxygenOS Firmware

-You need to be running the latest firmware, else the recovery image won't work properly.
-This means upgrading every single time you unbrick the phone.
-It's better to download once and reuse rather than make the phone download every time you unbrick your phone.
+You need to be running the latest firmware, else the recovery image might not work properly.
+This only applies if you soft-bricked your phone and unbricked it using my instructions.
+It's better to download the Stock ROM once on your PC and reuse it rather than make your phone download every time you reset your phone to OOS 10.

 [OxygenOS 11.1.2.2](https://www.oneplus.com/support/softwareupgrade/details?code=PM1574156215016)